Thursday, February 28, 2013

 GMU economist Walter E Williams discusses correct and incorrect definitions of rights.
 Correctly defined, a right is something that exists simultaneously among people and imposes no obligation on another--except that of non-interference.

 This definition is correct because it is grounded in natural law.
-Although it is expressed in various ways (e.g., freedom, self-defense, property, etc), the underlying right that each of us is born with the is the right to freedom.
+Although it is expressed in particular ways (e.g., right to self-defense, property rights, etc), the underlying right that each of us is born with is the right to freedom.

 However, some people claim other rights--e.g., rights to health care, housing, food--regardless of whether the person can pay.
 However, if a person does not obtain these things through voluntary exchange with others (e.g., payment or charity), then the only way these things can be landed is by taking them from others.